MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 In order for guests to have access to files in Teams, the SharePoint organization-level sharing settings must allow for sharing with guests.

-These settings determine what settings are available for individual sites, including sites associated with teams.
+The organization-level settings determine what settings are available for individual sites, including sites associated with teams.
 Site settings cannot be more permissive than the organization-level settings.

 If you want to allow file and folder sharing with anonymous users, choose **Anyone**.
 If you want to ensure that all guests have to authenticate, choose **New and existing guests**.
 Choose the most permissive setting that will be needed by any site in your organization.